ssumachai/CS120B/Final Project/README.md

 ## Joystick Implementation

 The joystick was the first complexity, and served as a menu selector that interfaced with the 16x2 LCD.
 The system featured it's own task designed solely for handling the joystick, with this main body of text handling most of the work:

+By reading the joystick `VRx` and `VRy` inputs with analog ports, I made it so that any substantial movements in the appropriate direction were read by the system.
+There is no need for omnidirectional movement, as the purpose of the joystick is to simulate arrow movement, so either up or down, and left or right.

+We know the Joystick shifts into a negative position in either the x- or y-direction when its read value is nearly 0, so I just gave it a grace period of less than 200.
+Likewise, positive direction is within the 1000 range, so it also has a grace period of 800 or greater.

 ```c++
             if(xValue < 200 && (yValue >= 200 && yValue <= 1100)){